 Fig. 5 shows a typical action cycle and flow of information: Going to the scanner, the child calls his or her companion (a frog with a number in this case).
 The companion appears on the screen next to the scanner and shows the newly scanned image.
-Returning to the workplace the child calls the companion again.
+Returning to the child's workplace he or she calls the companion again.
 The companion disappears on the scanner machine and appears at the workplace's interactive display, carrying the scanned image.
-The metaphor of letting a virtual companion carrying and managing the child's data turned out to be a very natural way of promoting awareness of different data concepts for the six year old children.
+The metaphor of letting a virtual companion carrying and managing the child's data turned out to be a very natural way of promoting awareness of different concepts of data for the six year old children.